 Intent

-We are a Catholic school with Catholic Faith at the centre of our lives.
-We recognise and value every individual as special and unique and made in the image and likeness of God.
+We are a Catholic school with the Catholic Faith at the centre of our lives.
+We recognise and value every individual as special and unique, made in the image and likeness of God.

 RE at St. Joseph’s respects and promotes each child’s capacity for wonder, awe, reverence and spirituality.
-Our RE curriculum leads our children to a greater understanding of their faith and how to live it out in their everyday lives; children are taught about God’s love; they learn about their Christian responsibilities; children are provided with experiences of church, Catholic and Christian traditions, as well as being taught to be respectful and understanding of people and traditions from other faith backgrounds such as Islam, Hinduism and Judaism.
+Our RE curriculum leads our children to a greater understanding of their faith and how to live it out in their everyday lives; children are taught about God’s love; they learn about their Christian responsibilities through Catholic Social Teaching; children are provided with experiences of church, Catholic and Christian traditions, as well as being taught about people and traditions from other faith backgrounds and worldviews.
 Through RE, our children learn about their place within the home, school and parish community along with the opportunities and responsibilities that they bring.
 Central to our ethos are the opportunities for prayer and worship which lie at the heart of our faith.
 We will promote and encourage these at every level, together with the skills and attitudes necessary to live out the Christian message in the modern world.

 Implementation